-How to Make a Company Town Hall Presentation [That Doesn't Bore People]
+How to Design a Town Hall Presentation [That Doesn't Bore People]

 Executives stand in front of their teams, reading off slides filled with numbers, charts, and corporate jargon, while employees secretly check their emails or fantasize about lunch.
 The problem isn’t the information; it’s the way it’s delivered.